varodpg/daw-wallapop/README.md

 ### SOME EXTRA COMMAND LINE COMMANDS

-docker images: shows images downloaded into the computer. docker ps: shows containers running. docker rmi --force: delete an image from the computer. docker build -t name_of_image . : build an image based on a DockerFile (dot indicate this) docker tag my_image $DOCKER_ID_USER/my_image : tag an image (needed to push an image into DockerHub) docker push $DOCKER_ID_USER/my_image: push the tagged image to DockerHub docker-compose up: launch a docker-compose. docker-compose down: stop a docker-compose. docker-compose rm: remove a docker-compose executed.
-Sometimes its needed to rebuild a docker-compose
+docker images: shows images downloaded into the computer. <br>
+docker ps: shows containers running. <br>
+docker rmi --force: delete an image from the computer. <br>
+docker build -t name_of_image . : build an image based on a DockerFile (dot indicate this) <br>
+docker tag my_image $DOCKER_ID_USER/my_image : tag an image (needed to push an image into DockerHub) <br>
+docker push $DOCKER_ID_USER/my_image: push the tagged image to DockerHub <br>
+docker-compose up: launch a docker-compose. <br>
+docker-compose down: stop a docker-compose. <br>
+docker-compose rm: remove a docker-compose executed.
+Sometimes its needed to rebuild a docker-compose <br>